kimamovic21/nextjs-open-ai-udemy-course-johnsmilga/jobify/README.md

 6. **Create the component UI**

-   - In the component's return statement, create the component UI using the `Form`, `CustomFormField`, `CustomFormSelect`, and `Button` components.
+   - In the component's return statement, create the component UI using the `Form`, `CustomFormField`, `CustomFormSelect` and `Button` components.

 7. **Export the EditJobForm component**
    - After defining the `EditJobForm` component, export it so it can be used in other parts of your application.